Last updated: December 2022

 Sellman worked in the sleep lab for nearly two years before deciding she needed to give it up for day work.
 Now she writes news copy and educational materials for the sleep technology field and serves as a freelance sleep health journalist and blogger, all which allow her to work from home, on her own time, while combining these skill sets.

 When people ask her how long she has had MS, she says “I don’t know.
 I experienced MS hugs in 1975 at the age of 9.
-By age 20, I’d contracted two cases of mono.
+By age 20, I’d contracted two cases of mono and multiple UTIs.
 Fatigue and immune system problems have shaped my entire adult life.
 Then paresthesia started in 2001.
 It’s anybody’s guess.”

-Sellman is also a creative writer who has written and published short prose and poetry about her experiences as a PWMS, which she has collected into a book she hopes to publish.
+Sellman is also a creative writer who has written and published short prose and poetry about her experiences as a PWMS, which she has collected into a book she hopes to publish in 2020.

 “I’m still the same person I was before diagnosis,” she says.
 “As long as I get my brain rest, it’s all good.”
-Fortunately, living on a heavily wooded island in the Puget Sound allows her many opportunities for fresh air and quietude.
+Fortunately, living in the woods in the Puget Sound area with a garden and space to walk allows her many opportunities for quietude and restoration.

 Click here to read all of TK's articles on ParkinsonsDisease.net.